 Tempeh Tacos!!!
 These vegetarian tacos are made with an easy vegan taco filling made from tempeh.
-They're super fast to make, healthy, and delicious, and the vegan taco meat is full of plant-based protein and gut-friendly bacteria thanks to the tempeh.
+They're super fast to make, healthy, and delicious, and the tempeh taco meat is full of plant-based protein and gut-friendly bacteria thanks to the tempeh.

-However you say it, I want you to picture me using my Oprah Voice when I say were making TEMPEH TACOOOOOOOOS TODAY!!!
+I want you to picture me using my Oprah Voice when I say were making TEMPEH TACOOOOOOOOS TODAY!!!
+You get a taco, and you get a taco, and YOU get a TEMPEH TACO!!!

-I love taco night because it's always a choose your own adventure situation.
+I love taco night because it's always a choose-your-own-adventure situation.
 If you, like me, live in a household where some members are vegetarian and some are not, you probably already know how awesome taco night is for accommodating everyone.

 This is super easy, my friends.

-Step 1: You're going to want to get your hands on a block of tempeh and crumble it on up.
+You're going to want to get your hands on a block of tempeh and crumble it on up.
 Get all your rage out on that block of tempeh, you'll feel better when you do!

-Step 2: We're going to pre-season the tempeh to make sure the flavours stick.
+We're going to pre-season the tempeh to make sure the flavours stick.
 I do this by putting the tempeh crumbles into a bowl, drizzling with oil, and then adding the spices.
 Give everything a toss, and set aside.

-Step 3: Heat some oil in a heavy-bottomed skillet.
+Heat some oil in a heavy-bottomed skillet.
 Add the onions and cook until starting to brown.
 Add the garlic and cook for another minute or two.
 Then add in the seasoned tempeh, being sure to scrape ALL of the oil and seasoning out of the bowl.

 Sauté until the tempeh is lightly browned, then remove from the heat.
+That's it!
+Your vegan taco meat is done!

 All that's left to do now is gather up your support crew and taco toppings.
-Whenever I'm making tacos for a crowd I like to lay out all of the fixings and then have people make their own damn tacos.
+Whenever I'm making tacos for a crowd I like to lay out all of the fixings and then have people make their own tacos.
 What am I, your mother?!

 Can I make this recipe in advance?